magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/management.md

 1. **Define the Geolocation Attributes**: Use an array of `GeoLocation` objects to define the boundaries of the geofence.

-2. **Update or Delete Geolocation Information**: Utilize the `UpdateSpaceGeoLocation` and `DeleteSpaceGeoLocation` methods to modify or remove the geolocation settings for a Space.
+2. **Update or Delete Geolocation Information**: Invoke the `UpdateSpaceGeoLocation` and `DeleteSpaceGeoLocation` methods to modify or remove the geolocation settings for a Space.

 Geolocated Spaces are useful for location-based events or activities, such as local meetups, site-specific collaborations, or augmented reality experiences tied to a real-world location.